 If you understand the WHY — the frameworks to make the right decisions for you — you can adapt them to almost every possible situation you’ll encounter.

-If you’re curious how to discover these frameworks, I’ll show you in this post.
+If you’re curious about how to discover these frameworks, I’ll show you in this post.
 Read on…

 Instead, most of us get so stressed about these choices that we procrastinate and do nothing.
 We let other people make the decision for us.
 We spend our time wondering “what if…?”
 What if I did things differently?